Overview

 Research Security Training Modules

-MSU’s Research Security Training is delivered through the Ability Learning Management System (LMS) and consists of five courses.
-Two of these courses are mandatory, and three are optional, providing flexibility based on individual roles and needs:
+MSU’s Research Security Training is delivered through the Ability Learning Management System (LMS) and consists of two required courses.

 - Research Security Resources at MSU (Required): Introduces the core resources and policies available at MSU to support research security.